bitterjug/elm-wpc/readme.markdown

    calculated column widths and set the main column size to something we know is an exact multiple of the card width.

+- [ ] Calculate exact widths for 1, 2 and 3 columns of cards.

+- [ ] Find out the breakpoints MDL uses, or chose breakpoints for column counts.
+(Maybe switch to mobile first and just use one column while we get the maths sorted?

+- [ ] Hard code the style attribute on the main column to allow exactly 1 2 or 3 card columns withing it and keep the number of card columns in the model (or calculable from the current screen size in the model).

+- [ ] When we open a card we calculate the scroll distance to its top not from the position where we clicked (because of the problem above with expanded cards above) but from the number of cards before it in the column and the current column width and known height of compact cards.

 - [ ] Clicking on an open card should maybe close it -- return to the list view?

 - [ ] Should scrolling off an open entry also close it?